wix-incubator/bunyamin/README.md

 ## Contributing

-Contributions to Trace Event Logger are welcome!
+Contributions to Bunyamin are welcome!
 If you would like to contribute, please read our [contributing guidelines](CONTRIBUTING.md) and submit a pull request.

 ## License

-Trace Event Logger is licensed under the [MIT License](LICENSE).
+Bunyamin is licensed under the [MIT License](LICENSE).